 Mac & iPad merger: Nothing but conspiracy theories

-There are two conflicting stories that people like to tell about the iPad and the Mac," says Joz, launching into a clarification that will at one point lead him to apologize for his passion.
-"On the one hand, people say that they are in conflict with each other.
-That someone has to choose between having a Mac or an iPad.
-Or people say that we are merging them into one: that there really is this big conspiracy to eliminate the two categories and make them one.
+There are two conflicting stories people like to tell about the iPad and the Mac," says Joz, launching into a clarification that will at one point lead him to apologize for his passion.
+"On the one hand, people say they are in conflict.
+That someone has to choose between a Mac and an iPad.
+Or people say we're merging them into one: that there really is this big conspiracy to eliminate the two categories and make them one.
 The reality is that neither is true.
-We are quite proud of the fact that we work really, really hard to create the best products in their respective categories.
+We're quite proud of the fact that we work really, really hard to create the best products in their respective categories.

 Ternus added that Apple is not aiming to restrict one device to avoid affecting another.

-We're pushing to make the best Mac we can make; we're pushing to make the best iPad we can make.
-Apple plans to continue to improve both products and won't get caught up in theories of "merger" or anything like that.
+We're pushing to make the best Mac we can; we're pushing to make the best iPad we can.
+Apple plans to continue improving both products and won't get caught up in theories of "merger" or anything like that.

 The M1 chip is the best silicon Apple currently has to offer